Global coverage

 2. Understanding and Overcoming Resistance to Change

 Unchecked resistance can derail even the most well-planned change initiatives, leading to poor morale, reduced productivity, and wasted resources.
 It’s no surprise that resistance to change is a major reason why many initiatives fail.
-The consequences of this failure are significant: stalled projects, disengaged teams, and a breakdown of trust across the organisation.
+The consequences of this failure are significant: stalled projects, disengaged teams, and a breakdown of trust across the organization.

 Why do employees resist change?